-Competition 'special' with Triple-M componentry.
+NA 0406 photographed in Lawrie's workshop 05.17 Competition 'special' with Triple-M componentry.

-Lawrie says: "I have always liked the car built by John Dugdale in 1937.
+MG Special (December, 2018) Lawrie says: "I have always liked the car built by John Dugdale in 1937.
 John was given a new MG NA by his parents for his 21st birthday.
 Within two years it had been sent to Bellevue Motors and turned into an offset single seater race car.
 Dugdale used the car at Brooklands and other venues pre and post war.
 The car was later owned by Rivers Fletcher who used it extensively in competition.
 The car I have built is not a replica but it is strongly influenced by it.

-It has non original chassis that has been built along MG lines (from a chassis made up from two Austin 10 chassis rails welded together: they have the almost the same track - just slightly wider - than the original N Type chassis track), with road springs in trunnions, 3'9" track as the N type, but a shorter wheelbase - 7'7".
+It has non original chassis that has been built along MG lines (from a chassis made up from two Austin 10 chassis rails welded together: they have the almost the same track - just slightly wider - - than the original N Type chassis track), with road springs in trunnions, 3'9" track as the N type, but a shorter wheelbase - 7'7".
 The motor is based on an L Type block (1100cc) with an NA head, counterbalanced crankshaft and conrods made by Proturn (Christchurch).
 A belt driven Volumex Supercharger is mounted in front of the motor but inside the radiator.
 The gearbox is Wolseley Manual with close ratio 3:1, 1.8:1; 1.25:1.
 Brakes are 10" finned alloy drums with Lockheed hydraulic foot brakes and Girling mechanical handbrake on rear.
 Rear Wheels are 16" Borani wires with 600x 16" tyres.
 Front are 18" wires with 500x 18" tyres.
 The car weighs 600kg."

 Lawrie's Competition special

 The car will be fitted with an L type, 1100cc 6-cyl, OHC, counterbalanced crank and supercharged engine.
-The engine originally was from John Twhigg's L 2058, and is now fitted with an N Type head.
 The transmission has an upgraded diff with ENV components and the brakes are Girling cable type as used on the R Type.

 Lawrie purchased the car from David Reid in the mid-1960s but other earlier owners are not known.

 Owner's details

 Lawrie Poolman,

 Northland

+NA 0540 Car Exported)

-Engine # -
+Engine # 776AN (originally)

 Original Registration in UK -

-NZ Registration: -
+NZ Registration: FS 4849 (Cancelled in 2005 when the car exported)

-MGCC Triple-M Register # -
+MGCC Triple-M Register # 1784

+Car's History: